-Bio: Dan is a graphic designer based in Toronto.
-He's originally a Yorkshireman but recently moved across the pond to Canada.
-When not running Firewords, or designing, he enjoys writing, reading, cycling, rock-climbing and travelling.
+Bio: Dan is a graphic designer based in Glasgow.
+He's originally a Yorkshireman but recently moved north of the border.
+When not running Firewords, or designing, he enjoys writing, reading, cycling and travelling.
 Red wine and cheese are his weaknesses.
-He often gets told he looks about 15 years old, but is actually double that.
+He often gets told he looks about 15 years old, but is actually more than double that.

 Day job: Copywriter / Copyeditor

 Bio: Jen is co-founder of Little Book Factory, an online editorial services company that aims at helping self-publishing authors get ready for print.
 She has also earned her stripes as a high school English teacher, spreading her love of literature to unreceptive young minds.
 She loves travelling, salsa dancing and playing the guitar.
 Although she tries to write consistently all year round, she has a particular soft spot for NaNoWriMo in November.